 Historical horse racing (HHR) is spreading, and live horse racing is back in 2021 at Colonial Downs.
 Charitable gaming remains a fixture throughout VA.

-Additionally, the Virginia Lottery has posted records lotto sales in recent years, thanks in part to online lottery play.
-The VA Lottery also recently began regulation of Virginia sportsbooks, which launched beginning in January.
+Additionally, the Virginia Lottery has posted record lotto sales in recent years, thanks in part to Virginia online lottery play.
+The VA Lottery also recently began regulation of Virginia online sportsbooks, which launched beginning in January.

 Lawmakers want the focus to remain on these legal and regulated options.
 That means a clampdown on illegal wagering at unregulated locations.

 With HB 2168, an “unregulated location” means any location not regulated or operated by: